-Valuation results as of December 31, 2022 are based on the assumptions and methods adopted by the Board on January 28, 2021 and prescribed for use in the Plan's December 31, 2020 annual actuarial valuation, which are summarized in various sections of this report.
+Valuation results as of December 31, 2023 are based on the assumptions and methods adopted by the Board on January 28, 2021 and prescribed for use in the Plan's December 31, 2020 annual actuarial valuation, which are summarized in various sections of this report.
 We have evaluated the assumptions and methods prescribed by the Board and believe that they are reasonable for the purposes of preparing the measurements described above.
+Based on recent economic conditions, returns on bond index funds are expected to exceed 3.00% over 10- and 20-year periods.
+As such, the investment rate of return of 3.00% includes a provision for adverse deviation.
 We will continue to monitor material assumptions.
+In our professional judgement, the combined effect of the assumptions is expected to have no significant bias.